How to digitize and integrate your engineering data

-Next, the platform has advanced algorithms run an image quality check and send rejected documents back for rescanning.
+Next, the platform has advanced algorithms to run an image quality check and send rejected documents back for rescanning.
 The remaining documents are then analyzed by the AI/ML model which recommends the best match options along with two near matches for validation.

 Finally, operation analysts check and either confirm the AI’s asset classification from the available options or override the possibility.
 The documents are then validated against the original documents, and a completed CSV file is delivered.

 The CSV can then be used to feed data in any kind of platform or app.

 <<< Start >>>

 Accenture engineering digitization

 Engineering Data Digitization (EDD) aims at AI-supported digitization of very important yet complex engineering documents.

 <<< End >>>

 While the process of data digitization has been costly and time-consuming, artificial intelligence and machine learning algorithms can now automate much of the process and make it much faster and easier—if they’re used the right way, and with the right models.

 Accenture provides a hands-off way to outsource digitization and integration of engineering data by combining new technologies with operational expertise.
 That way, engineering organizations can focus on their core workflow without diverting their specialists' time toward manual data entry and other tasks that technology can better handle.